-Before joining Travelers he worked for four years in house with the Hartford Insurance Company where he specialized in construction defect and complex commercial liability cases.
-Gordon’s other insurance experience includes representing self insured employers in workers’ compensation appeals and defending auto liability claims for SAFECO Insurance Company.
+Prior to joining Smith Freed Eberhard, Gordon worked in-house for Travelers Insurance Company where he opened up the construction defect unit for their Seattle Staff Counsel office.
+During his work there, he also focused on slip-and-falls, auto liability, construction liability, and commercial claims.
+Before joining Travelers, he also worked for four years in-house with the Hartford Insurance Company where he specialized in construction defect and complex commercial liability cases.
+Gordon’s other insurance experience includes representing self-insured employers in workers’ compensation appeals and defending auto liability claims for SAFECO Insurance Company.

 Gordon also litigated a case in Clark County Superior Court where the plaintiff had $40,000 in medical specials and was claiming an additional $50,000 in future treatment needs.
-Before trial Gordon filed an offer of judgment for $110,000.
+Before trial, Gordon filed an offer of judgment for $110,000.
 Gordon stipulated to liability as it was adverse to his client.
 The client had a criminal background that Gordon did not want to come before the jury.
 The jury awarded the plaintiff $14,500 (total damages) finding the vast majority of her treatment was not reasonable or necessary.
 Opposing counsel appealed the verdict and the Court of Appeals agreed with Gordon’s argument and upheld the decision.

 Insights & Thought Leadership

-Gordon regularly speaks to trade organizations and insurance companies regarding Washington law
+Gordon regularly speaks to trade organizations and insurance companies regarding Washington law.